raunakoomar/Data-Collection/README.md

 - Purpose: Provides a graphical user interface (GUI) for processing FLIR and microphone data
 - Key Functions:
   1) Allows the user to select a main folder containing subfolders with FLIR and microphone data
-  2) Calls the npy_to_video function to process FLIR .npy files into a video
+  2) Calls functions to process FLIR .npy files into a video
   3) Converts microphone CSV data to WAV format
   4) Displays logs in a scrollable text area within the GUI